Kirche Lauterbrunnen in the distance

 Okay, so, I stumbled upon Trümmelbach Falls by accident but it immediately became my favorite thing to do in Lauterbrunnen.

-I was a bit hesitant at first since I was nearing the end of my trip and feeling a bit stingy, but I can assure you that it is worth the money (14 CHF per person to be exact).
+I was a bit hesitant at first since I was nearing the end of my trip and feeling a bit stingy (Switzerland prices sting, what can I say?), but I can assure you that it is worth the money (16 CHF per person, about $20 USD) to be exact.
+But in exchange, you get a one-of-a-kind experience — I can’t think of anywhere else quite like this anywhere in the world.

 You know how I was saying that Lauterbrunnen is home to more than 70 waterfalls?
 Well, Trümmelbach Falls is home to no fewer than 10 of them!